-- b.
-Curb cuts are prohibited along the Primary Front Lot Line when access along another lot line is available. - c.
-Each lot is limited to one curb cut per Street frontage. - d.
-The maximum width of a driveway for access to parking lots and structures is as follows:
+- a.
+Curb cuts are prohibited along the Primary Front Lot Line when vehicular access along another lot line is available. - b.
+Each lot is limited to one curb cut per Street frontage. - c.
+The maximum width of a driveway for vehicular access to parking lots and structures is as follows: